dianabarsan/sentinel-replacement-script/README.md

 `npm run process -- --url=http://admin:pass@localhost:5988/medic --since=3755-fakeseq`

 *Disclaimer*
-This script only works for instances running 3.7.x+ at the time of document creation and only supports webapp workflows.
+This script only works for instances running 3.7.x+ at the time of document deletion and only supports webapp workflows.